nwae/fitxf/README.md

 # fitxf

-Just a simple math utility library
+Simple math utility library

-- Basic math that don't exist in numpy as a single function call
+- Basic math that don't exist in numpy as single function call
-- Simple math for optimal clusters that can't seem to find in numpy or sklearn
+- Simple math for optimal clusters not in sklearn
-- Simple wrappers to simplify tensor transforms or compression via clustering or PCA, and allow to do searches using transformed data
+- Simple transform wrappers to simplify tensor transforms or compression via clustering (Euclid distance or cosine) or PCA
+- allow to do searches using transformed data
+- allow to save/load transform model to/from string & fine-tuning

 ```
 pip install fitxf